 In the example below for Brilliantly Visible, I used some extra glyphs that came with the font but customised them to fit those little dots underneath the L and E.

-I hope this has given you some fun ideas to play with for your next project.
+I hope this has given you some fun typography design ideas to play with for your next project.
 Remember to always seek balance with your typography logos and to not go overboard with embellishments and customisations.
 You never want your work to feel forced.
 Always ask for a second opinion if you’re not sure if things work 🙂